LLM4CodeClone/LLM4CodeClone/README.md

 This repository contains the following files:

 - `RQ5_Clone_Pair`: This directory contains the clone pairs for C++ and Python used in RQ5.
-- `RQ5_Source_Code`: This directory contains the source code of the clone pairs in RQ5.
+- `RQ5_Source_Code`: This zip file contains the source code of the clone pairs in RQ5.
 - `RQ5_Result`: This directory contains results in RQ5.